mandrakedrink/brats-federated-segmentation-retrieval/README.md

 - The retrieval stage is an image-derived nearest-neighbor experiment; it is not a longitudinal patient simulator or a clinical decision system.
 - The project is intended for research and experimentation, not clinical use.

-## Related Paper

-The experiments correspond to the study **“Federated Segmentation Encoders for Image-Derived Static Digital Twin Retrieval in Multi-Domain Glioma MRI.”**